 Handshake allows you to post jobs and internships, request information session dates, and manage your on-campus recruiting activities at Westfield State.
 There is no fee to post a job or internship.
-Login or create a Handshake account at westfield.joinhandshake.com

-Call or email us at careers@westfield.ma.edu | Phone: (413) 572-5206 | Fax: (413) 572-5475
+Login or create a Handshake account at westfield.joinhandshake.com careers@westfield.ma.edu | Phone: (413) 572-5206 | Fax: (413) 572-5475